teknoir/teknoir.github.io/docs/avangard/application_management.md

 4. Open the newly created folder and upload the `flows.json` file
 5. Browse to root by clicking the folder icon to the left of the / in the path directory and open build_sustayn_event_processing.ipynb
-6. Before running the notebook, we need to update the VERSION variable to match the new model name
+6. Before running the notebook, we need to update the VERSION variable to match the new `flows.json` version
 7. Run the notebook from the menu (Run -> Run All Cells)
 8. At the very bottom of the notebook page, two links will appear.
 Click Run link here to monitor the pipeline progress
 9. Navigate to the [DevStudio Servers](https://console.teknoir.cloud/_/devstudios/?ns=avangard-production)